 How Do You Convert Video Files?

 This video converter features an intuitive interface, even the green hands can get the hang of it quickly.
-No matter you need a free video converter to MP4 format, transcode 4K/HD video to play on your desired mobile, or compress 4K to 1080p/720p, the freeware will make all jobs done within 3 steps.
+No matter you need a video converter to MP4 format, transcode 4K/HD video to play on your desired mobile, or compress 4K to 1080p/720p, it will make all jobs done within 3 steps.
 Just add your video clips to the program and select a profile, the brilliant video encoder runs - more smoothly.
 Check the easy steps below and get started with it.

 Step 1.
 Load your video files.

-Install and open the free video converter, then import your video file through "+ Video" button, or a simple drag-'n-drop.
+Install and open the video converter, then import your video file through "+ Video" button, or a simple drag-'n-drop.

 Step 2.
 Choose an output format.